chandrak92/Path2Tech-Capstone-Project/Capstone_Project/README.md

 ### Resources for Change
 This is [Chilli](https://www.chilli.club/ "chilli") an iOS application you can use for daily action reminders.

-[!NOTE]
-Open the `Capstone_Project` Folder and take a look at the `README.md` file to contribute to the React Client Project.
+> Open the `Capstone_Project` Folder and take a look at the `README.md` file to contribute to the React Client Project.